-How to Be More Productive in College Without Losing Sleep
+How to Be More In-Demand in College Without Losing Sleep

 College culture insists that if you're not sleep-deprived, you're not doing it right.